All Episodes

 You know, when people always talk about this has never happened before and this has never happened before.

-And you know, you take a step as you know, you take a step back and you say, you know, a lot of this stuff has happened not exactly, not just like this, but but history is such a great guide.
+You know, you take a step back and you say, you know, a lot of this stuff has happened.

-And I know um I'm re I've read Levin's book and it it's called Unfreedom of the Press, very different genre than what you're doing here.
+And I read Levin's book, and it's called Unfreedom of the Press.

-But he does give us a history of the press in America, and you know, starting with like Thomas Payton and the great pamphlets and the beginning of the the last century was oh, we've gotta now begin to be balanced, but prior to that, you know, you had the uh the Democratic papers, the Republican papers, you had newspapers clearly identified with one party.
+But prior to that, you know, you had the Democratic papers, the Republican papers, you had newspapers clearly identified with one party.

-So there's been an ebb and flow in terms of you know objective news gathering versus opinion versus a mixture of all, right?
+So there's been an ebb and flow in terms of, you know, objective news gathering versus opinion versus a mixture of all, right?

-Well, you want to know a great story in that regard, people forget that major political leaders owned uh media entities, meaning people very few people know Abraham Lincoln owned a German newspaper.
+And in that regard, people forget that major political leaders owned media entities, meaning people, very few people know.

 Because the German vote was really important to him.